milostomic/implementation-guides/netverify/callback.md

 - `User-Agent: YOURCOMPANYNAME YOURAPPLICATIONNAME/VERSION`<br /><br />
 The value for **User-Agent** must contain a reference to your business or entity for Jumio to be able to identify your requests. (e.g. YourCompanyName YourAppName/1.0.0).
 Without a proper User-Agent header, Jumio will take longer to diagnose API issues.<br>

-The TLS protocol is required during the TLS handshake (see [Supported cipher suites](/netverify/supported-cipher-suites.md)) and we strongly recommend using the latest version.<br/><br>
+The TLS protocol is required during the TLS handshake (see [Supported cipher suites](/netverify/supported-cipher-suites.md)) and we strongly recommend using the latest version.

+#### Timestamp format

+Timestamp are sent in format: `YYYY-MM-DDThh:mm:ss.SSSZ` with constraint that SSS (milliseconds) can either be
+- Not included: `YYYY-MM-DDThh:mm:ssZ`
+- 1 digit: `YYYY-MM-DDThh:mm:ss.SZ`
+- 2 digits:  `YYYY-MM-DDThh:mm:ss.SSZ`
+- 3 digits: `YYYY-MM-DDThh:mm:ss.SSSZ`

+We encourage to use a standard library to convert the timestamp received from Jumio as the timeformat is valid with and without the SSS milliseconds. <br/><br>

 ### Supported documents for address extraction